Las Vegas preparing for Labor Day boost

 “We’re watching trends closely and are optimistic we’ll see visitors, particularly from the drive-in markets, head to Las Vegas for their last summer getaway this Labor Day weekend,” said Virginia Valentine, president of the NRA.

-Bussmann said major weekends have always been a boost to Las Vegas, and this year’s is likely to be even more significant, since visitation rates have run low in recent months due to a lack of airlift and conventions.
+Bussmann said major weekends have always been a boost to Las Vegas, and this year’s is likely to be even more significant, since visitation rates have run low in recent months amid a lack of airlift and conventions.

 Some casino operators are already preparing for the holiday weekend.

-Bussmann said this decision speaks to the demand the casino operator is likely seeing across its entire portfolio.
+Bussmann said this decision speaks to the demand the casino operator is probably seeing across its entire portfolio.

 The Tropicana, a Strip property run by Penn National Gaming, is set to reopen the morning of Sept.
 1.